electric-eloquence/fepper/README.md

 The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration.
 The Templates, Pages, and Scrape directories can be renamed, but must also be reconfigured in `patternlab-config.json`.

-Just about all the text in the UI can be changed via UI customization.
+The text in the UI, as well as console messages, can be changed by editing `source/_ui/i18n/en.json`.
+Replace the blank values with alternate English values if you wish.
+If you want translation to another language, create a new file named by the abbreviation for the language.
+For example:
+`source/_ui/i18n/es.json` for Spanish.
+Then, assign that abbreviation to the `lang` key in `pref.yml`.
+In the .json file, assign the translated values to the English keys.

 If a need arises for documentation in other languages, you are strongly encouraged to make the translations, and use the options that Open Source offers